mfts/MLND-Dog-Breed-Classification-P3/Proposal.md

 We will use the evaluation metrics to compare the the performance of the classifier against the benchmark models in the next section.

 ### Benchmark Model
-For the benchmark model, we will use models that have performed well on a similar dataset of dog breeds from Stanford [1](http://cs231n.stanford.edu/reports/2015/pdfs/fcdh_FinalReport.pdf)
+For the benchmark model, we will use models that have performed well on a similar dataset of dog breeds from Stanford

+Table 1: Summary of Benchmarks of Stanford Dogs[1]
 | Method                         | Top - 1 Accuracy (%) |
 |--------------------------------|----------------------|
 | SIFT + Gaussian Kernel         | 22%                  |